bagmk/Quantum_storm-chasers/README.md

 ## Project Description

-In the following project we apply various Quantum algorithms to weather related image data.
+In the following project we apply various Quantum algorithms using Qiskit to weather related image data.
 Our business proposal is also aligned with developing a quantum weathert application.
 We have also partially implemented a quantum SVM in Pennylane, but it still needs some work.

 ## Setup
 Example: